hamdankalyar/Learning-C--/Lecture_01/things_to_remember.md

 12. compiler
-- read all the code at the one time
+- translate all code into machine code at once
 - c , c++

-13. Interpretor
+13. Interpreter
-- read code line by line
+- translate code into machine code at line by line
 - javascript , python